satoshi0212/NDISenderExample/README.md

 ## How to use

-1. Get the SDK from the [NDI SDK] (https://www.ndi.tv/sdk/) site and install it (using `4.5.3` as of 2020-10-27).
+1. Get the SDK from the [NDI SDK](https://www.ndi.tv/sdk/) site and install it (using `4.5.3` as of 2020-10-27).

-2. Copy `/Library/NDI SDK for Apple_/lib/iOS/libndi_ios.a` to `/NDISenderExample/NDIWrapper/NDIWrapper/wrapper/`
+2. Copy `/Library/NDI SDK for Apple_/lib/iOS/libndi_ios.a` to `/NDISenderExample/NDIWrapper/NDIWrapper/wrapper/libndi_ios.a`

 3. Open `NDISenderExample.xcworkspace` in Xcode, select the `NDISenderExample` schema, and run it.

-4. tap the Send button on the screen to start sending with NDI.
+4. Tap the Send button on the screen to start sending with NDI.

 ## 概要